 janilda bartolomeu.

-As a filmmaker, artist and researcher, Janilda Bartolomeu engages with (post)colonial hauntings, collective memories and diasporic cinema across various contexts – through the means of researching, (film)making and film curating.
+As a filmmaker, artist and researcher, Janilda Bartolomeu engages with (post)colonial hauntings, collective memories and diasporic cinema across various contexts.
+The aforementioned subjects are largely envisioned through a speculative lens, that not only documents but also activates potentialities and tricks linear time and genre conventions.

 view previous projects.